-Continuing to listen to your child read regularly and discussing the book with them afterwards.
+- Continuing to listen to your child read regularly and discuss the book with them afterwards.
 Please can an adult write in the reading diary to show when the child has read and how they did.
-We are rewarding this with stickers and prizes to promote regular reading.
+We are rewarding this with stickers to promote regular reading.

 - Lots of regular practice of maths learning tasks, as explained on your child’s homework.

 - Supporting your child with learning their spellings, discussing the meanings of words and ways of remembering the spelling patterns.

 Thursday 28th April – Rainbow Theatre Group in school

 During May – SATs booklets for reading and mathematics.